-Tools to specify policies and procedures for archiving and disposing documents:
+Tools to specify policies and procedures for archiving and disposing of documents:

-The DMS will allow administrators to specify the policies and procedures for handling old documents.
-These might be archived in a standard manner if it’s likely they will be needed later, or removed if their usefulness has passed.
+The Document Management systems will allow administrators to specify the policies and procedures for handling old documents.
+These might be archived in a standard manner if it’s likely they will be needed later or removed if their usefulness has passed.

 Facilities for quick retrieval of documents:

 The information about document repositories and classification systems will be communicated to all concerned persons, and will also be made available for quick reference at filing sections and workstations.
 This can help those who need particular documents to know where and how to retrieve the document they require.
 Additionally, search tools can speed up finding electronic documents, including finding all documents related to a particular subject or classification.